 The Mergui Archipelago

-The Mergui Archipelago (also Myeik Archipelago or Myeik Kyunzu) is located in far southern Myanmar (Burma) and is part of the Tanintharyi Region.
-It consists of more than 800 islands, varying in size from very small to hundreds of square kilometers, all lying in the Andaman Sea off the western shore of the Malay Peninsula near its landward (northern) end where it joins the rest of Indochina.
-Occasionally the islands are referred to as the Pashu Islands because the Malay inhabitants are locally called Pashu.
-The islands are characterized mainly by limestone and granite.
-They are generally covered with thick tropical growth, including rainforest, and their shorelines are punctuated by beaches, rocky headlands, and in some places, mangrove swamps.
-Offshore are extensive coral reefs.
+The Mergui Archipelago, also known as the Myeik Archipelago or Myeik Kyunzu, is located in the far southern part of Myanmar (Burma) and is part of the Tanintharyi Region.
+This archipelago consists of over 800 islands, ranging in size from tiny islets to vast expanses covering hundreds of square kilometers, all situated in the Andaman Sea off the western shore of the Malay Peninsula near its northern end where it connects to the rest of Indochina.
+Occasionally, these islands are referred to as the Pashu Islands, named after the local Malay inhabitants known as Pashu.

 The Moken

-The local people are an ethnic minority called the Moken, sometimes known as Sea Gypsies, although this term actually covers several groups in Southeast Asia.
-They are sea-dwelling people and they follow a traditional way of life, doing things such as fishing and building boats very much the way they have done for centuries.
-They can be found living on their traditional boats during the dry season, but usually keep to land in the rainy season.
-The Moken claim that the islands were detached from the mainland after a great mythological flood.
+The local people are an ethnic minority called the Moken, sometimes known as Sea Gypsies, although this term encompasses several groups in Southeast Asia.
+The Moken are sea-dwelling people who follow a traditional way of life, engaging in activities such as fishing and boat building, much as they have done for centuries.
+During the dry season, they live on their traditional boats, but they typically stay on land during the rainy season.
+The Moken believe that the islands were separated from the mainland after a great mythological flood.